 Sync specific items: You can also select specific items to sync.
-For example, you can sync just certain movies to your iPhone which can save storage space.
-You can still automatically sync all items for other types of content, such as podcasts, TV shows and books.
+For example, you can sync just certain films to your iPhone which can save storage space.
+You can still automatically sync all items for other types of content, such as podcasts, TV programmes and books.

 Do I have to connect my iPhone or iPad to my Mac to sync?

 No. If you have an iPhone (with iOS 5 or later) or iPad, you can sync when your Mac and device are connected to the same Wi-Fi network.
 To set up syncing via Wi-Fi, you must first connect your device with a cable, select your device in the sidebar and turn on the syncing over Wi-Fi option.
 See Sync content between your Mac and iPhone or iPad over Wi-Fi.

 What’s the difference between using iCloud and syncing?

 Use iCloud to transfer files: When you use iCloud, files transfer automatically and effortlessly between your Mac and iPhone or iPad.
 For example, when you use iCloud Photos and take a picture on your iPhone, the picture soon appears on your Mac and other devices.
 With iCloud turned on, your Mac and iPhone or iPad are continuously updated as content changes — and you don’t have to do a thing.
 For more information, see What is iCloud?